jesababon/express-full-crud/readme.md

 * `views/tasks/`
     - `index.ejs`
     - `show.ejs`
-    - `new.ejs`
-    - `edit.ejs`

 Make the following routes render HTML templates with *hardcoded fake data in the EJS templates*.
 Remember, as web developers we should break apart big problems into subproblems.
 Adding hardcoded sample data (like "buy salami") into the EJS files:

 `GET /tasks` should render the `views/tasks/index.ejs` view, which renders a list of all tasks.
+It should include the form to create a new task.
 `GET /tasks/:id` should render the `views/tasks/show.ejs` view, which renders one task.
-`GET /tasks/new` should render the `views/tasks/new.ejs` view, which renders an HTML form to create a new task.
 `POST /tasks` should handle a form submission to create a new task, and redirect the user to the `GET /tasks` page.

 #### Part 4 - Set Up Our Model